 Not a member?
 We would love to meet you, and welcome you to our organization!
 DELARA has been a gathering place for ham radio enthusiasts for over 35 years and we’re still going strong.
 Our members bring a wealth of experience in many of the varied interests for our great technical hobby!
-Dues are $20 per year.
-Our meetings are held the third Wednesday of every month, at the Tri-Twp Fire Station, just on the east side of Delaware at the railroad overpass (495 Sunbury Rd, Delaware, OH 43015).
+Dues were reduced for 2018 to $20 per year ($2 famialy member).
+Our meetings are held the third Wednesday of every month, at the Delaware Chapter of the American Red Cross, 380 Hills Miller Rd.
 We start at 7:30 with speakers, training and friendship!
 Consider yourself invited!

 Activities: The DELARA Calendar

 DELARA is an ARRL affiliated club

 The club that has achieved the status of “Special Service Club”.
 These clubs offer extensive benefits to members, such as license testing, training, and many different activities.
 A Special Service Club is an example to other clubs, and is a great way for you to become interested in the hobby!